On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: The coupling and the space-time with an invariant minimum speed

-It is very curious to notice that the idea of a universal background field was sought in vain by Einstein\cite{17} during the last four decades of his life.
-Einstein has coined the term {\it ultra-referential} as the fundamental aspect of space to represent a universal background field\cite{18}, although he had abandoned the older concept of ether in 1905.
-Inspired by this new concept of space, let us simply call {\it ultra-referential} $S_V$ the universal background field ($\rho^{(2)}_{em}$) of the preferred reference frame associated to $V$.
+It is very curious to notice that the idea of a universal background field was sought in vain by Einstein\cite{38} during the last four decades of his life.
+Einstein has coined the term {\it ultra-referential} as the fundamental aspect of space for representing a universal background field\cite{39}, although he had abandoned the older concept of ether in 1905.
+Inspired by this new concept of space, let us simply call {\it ultra-referential} $S_V$ the universal background field ($\rho^{(2)}_{em}$) of the preferred reference frame connected to $V$.

-The dynamics of particles in the presence of the universal background reference frame associated to $V$ is within a context of the ideas of Sciama\cite{19}, Schr\"{o}dinger\cite{20} and Mach\cite{21}, where there should be an ``absolute" inertial reference frame in relation to which we have the speeds and the inertia of all bodies.
+The dynamics of particles in the presence of the universal background reference frame associated to $V$ is within a context of the ideas of Sciama\cite{40}, Schr\"{o}dinger\cite{41} and Mach\cite{42}, where there should be an ``absolute" inertial reference frame in relation to which we have the speeds and the inertia of all bodies.
 However, we must emphasize that the approach used here is not classical like Mach's idea, since the lowest (unattainable) limit of speed $V$ plays the role of a privileged reference frame of background field instead of the ``inertial" frame of fixed stars.
-Thus, in this space-time, all the speeds ($v$) are given in relation to the ultra-referential $S_V$ as the absolute background frame, where we have the interval of speeds with $V<v\leq c$ (see Fig.4).
+Thus, in this space-time, all the speeds ($v$) are given in relation to the ultra-referential $S_V$ as being the absolute background frame, where we have the interval of speeds with $V<v\leq c$ (Fig.2).